tengfei-emory/lcphR/README.md

 `ASE`: standard error estimates for alpha and zeta, by the close-form estimator derived from observed-data log likelihood.

-`Ipar`: estimated ariance-covariace matrix for alpha and zeta, by the close-form estimator derived from observed-data log likelihood.

 `nASESr`: standard error estimates for alpha and zeta, by the numerical estimator derived from observed-data profile log likelihood.

-`nASESrIpar`: estimated ariance-covariace matrix for alpha and zeta, by the numerical estimator derived from observed-data profile log likelihood.

 `chaztgt` and `chaztgtASE`: point estimates and corresponding standard error estimates for the baseline hazard function at specified times (under development).